 French website Qobuz launched in the UK back in 2014 and offers in excess of 20,000 high-resolution albums.
 Files are available at a minimum of 16-bit/44.1kHz while many are offered in 24-bit/192kHz.
 High-resolution files are also available through the Qobuz streaming service.

 MORE: Qobuz Sublime review

 Building on the return of the brand in the form of new AV products, Technics has also launched a download store, complete with high-resolution music.
 The store claims ‘tens of thousands’ of tracks are available.

 MORE: Technics Tracks review

 Onkyo Music uses 7Digital’s catalogue of music, the same used by Technics Tracks, with hi-res audio downloads available as 24-bit FLACs from 44.1kHz to 192kHz.
-It also has support for MQA files - more on that later - and delivers a bold and informative sound.
+It also has support for MQA files - more on that later.

 MORE: Onkyo Music review

-Sony, Warner and Universal have also announced that they will make their extensive music catalogues available to hi-res download services – all of which is a real shot in the arm for fans of high-resolution audio in this country.
+Sony, Warner and Universal have also announced that they will make their extensive music catalogues available to hi-res download services – all of which is a real shot in the arm for fans of high-resolution audio.

 With all sites, make sure it’s clear what file format and bitrate you are buying - and let us know your experiences with using these and any other HRA websites in the comments below.